Skip to content

 While Tableau remains the most recognized name in BI, it has limitations that lead teams to explore alternatives:

-- No document generation - Can't create reports, proposals, or presentations from data
+• No document generation - Dashboards and exports rather than written reports, proposals, or decks

 Tableau Alternatives Comparison Table